Atlanta Auto Insurance Claims Lawyer

 Representing You During Discussions and Negotiations

 The average person is at an extreme disadvantage when it comes to dealing with an insurance company.
-These companies not only have daily experience handling claims, but they also have teams of lawyers available to assist them.
+These companies not only have daily experience handling claims, but they also have teams of personal injury lawyers available to assist them.

 Appointing your own attorney levels the playing field.
 With an attorney around, insurers are less likely to delay your claim or attempt common strategies that, in alleged good faith, can encourage claimants to settle for less than the full value of your damages.